Education/Child and Youth Care

 Additional documents required for a complete application:

-• ECE certificate and a provincial licence to practise (UFV ECE graduates exempt)
+• ECE certificate and a provincial licence to practise (UFV ECE graduates exempt).

 • Official transcripts if from another institution, showing completion of ECE certificate.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 2. After your application is received you will be contacted regarding any orientations or interviews which may be required.